 Thankfully, the answer is simple.
 The park can be accessed by road or by air, depending on your interests and budget.
 The park is located in Musanze/Ruhengeri, making it easy to find on a road map.
 Once you arrive, you’ll be surrounded by the park’s stunning vegetation, which includes bamboo forests, savannah grassland, vent swamps, and volcanoes like Gahinga, Muhabura, Sabinyo, Kaisimbi, and Bisoke.
 This diverse landscape offers excellent hiking opportunities to those visiting the park for gorilla tracking or any other activity.

 Volcanoes National Park is also home to other primates and wildlife, such as hyenas, buffaloes, elephants, bushbucks, duikers, and the majestic golden monkeys.
 And, of course, the park is most famous for its mountain gorillas.
 One of the best-known gorilla families is the Susa Gorilla Family, which lives high up on Mount Karisimbi and was studied by the renowned primatologist Dian Fossey.
 The other groups stay much lower down the slopes and are easier to track, constantly on the move and ready to be discovered by eager adventurers.

 One of the easiest ways to access the park is by road.
 If you arrive at Kigali airport, it is only a 2-3 hour drive to the park.
-Tour operators such as Trek Africa Tours provide experienced safari guides who know the park location and will get you there in no time.
+Tour operators such as Trek Africa Expeditions provide experienced safari guides who know the park location and will get you there in no time.
 They will also connect you to the Kinigi headquarters for tracking briefing and group allocation.